usds/website-redesign/README.md

 ### Updating USWDS to a later version.

-**Before you do this**: The USWS Sass uses many of the USWDS functions and tokens.
-While the USWDS.css is already compiled, the site relies on Jekyll to compile the Sass files.
-There is currently an issue with Jekyll the way it handles `.5` spacing tokens.
-[See here](https://github.com/uswds/uswds-sandbox/issues/18). **A fix has been merged, but still waiting to be deployed.**

 There are a couple ways to update the USWDS:

 #### Change theme settings